Developers Blog

 As stated previously, we strongly recommend that your integration implements a browser-based authentication flow for users to log in and sign up on Canva.
 In a browser-based authentication flow, users are taken out of a native app and into their default web browser, where they log in to Canva to consent to scopes.
 The user is then taken back to the native app where they can use the features of your integration.

 This is in contrast to an embedded browser-based authentication flow.
 An embedded browser, sometimes called a webview, is a browser that is embedded in a native app to display web content.
 These can be found on mobile and desktop apps.
-The problem with embedded browsers is that a malicious developer can transform them into phishing or sniffing vessels and release an app that put users privacy at risk.
+The problem with embedded browsers is that a malicious developer can transform them into phishing or sniffing vessels(opens in a new tab or window) and release an app that put users privacy at risk.
 Because embedded browsers don't have an address bar, users can't check whether they're logging in on canva.com instead of a rogue copy.
 A browser-based authentication flow protects users from these risks.

 Some identity providers (for example, Google) now completely reject authentication requests originating from an embedded browser and other identity provider are likely to join Google on this path.
 If your integration has to use an embedded browser flow, be aware that users can't use the Continue with Google option on the Canva login page.